-The Strokes confirm they have a new album coming in 2020
+The Strokes play new song 'Ode To The Mets' and promise new album for 2020

 Elsewhere during last night’s show, The Strokes played a new song titled ‘Ode to the Mets’, which Casablancas previously teased in the Morgan Neville and Rick Rubin music documentary Shangri-La.

-The Strokes New Year’s Eve show setlist
+The Strokes’ New Year’s Eve show setlist was:

 ‘Heart in a Cage’